 About

-Yutaro Inagaki, a contemporary Japanese artist born in 1998, is a figurative painter based in London.
-Growing up in the suburbs near Tokyo, he developed a fascination with the metropolis from a young age.
-During his teenage years, he immersed himself in acts of destruction through graffiti in Tokyo, a background that continues to influence his murals, public art, and studio work.
+Yutaro Inagaki is a contemporary Japanese artist born in 1998.
+He is a figurative painter currently based in London.
+Raised in the suburbs near Tokyo, he has long been fascinated by the idea of the big city.
+During his teenage years, he was immersed in graffiti and urban exploration in Tokyo—experiences through which he began to understand the relationship between the city and its people.
+These early encounters continue to influence his murals, public artworks, and studio practice today.

-The figures in his paintings are often veiled in black, concealing regional and cultural traits to evoke a sense of anonymity.
-Constructed with synthetic materials, these figures appear human yet embody a post-human quality.
-Inagaki's approach is deeply influenced by the art movement "Artificial Realism," as established by George Condo.
+The figures in his works are often covered in black, concealing regional and cultural traits to emphasize a sense of anonymity.
+Made from synthetic-looking materials, they retain human form while suggesting a post-human presence.